-AVIF is a somewhat modern and different format that derived from the AV1 codec.
+AVIF is a modern and different format derived from the AV1 codec.
 It offers efficient lossy and lossless compression and is meant to supersede JPEG.
-Additionally, it provides several features such as wide color gamut.
-GNU Image Manipulation Program (GIMP) is a free and open-source graphics editor.
-Although it was developed as a Linux image editor, it has become an effective alternative for Adobe Photoshop, while remaining both free and open source.
+Additionally, it provides several features, such as a wide color gamut.
+GNU Image Manipulation Program (GIMP) is a free, open-source graphics editor.
+Although it was developed as a Linux image editor, it has become an effective alternative for Adobe Photoshop while remaining both free and open source.

-If you look to have a lot of images converted, it's a lot easier to convert them all in one go.
+If you look to have many images converted, it's a lot easier to convert them all in one go.
 Make life easier for yourself by using our AVIF converter, which is free.